seppo0010/rss-to-kindle/README.md

 This is a utility for converting rss into .mobi periodical, and sending them to your kindle email.

-Currently the script is kind of rough, but it will get the job done.
+Currently the script is kind of rough, but it will get the job done (even images!), for instance:
+* no support for multiple section yet (everything is under the "Main" section)
+* minor formatting issue (padding, margin, etc ...)

 ## Requirement